Accenture Gears Up For Q1 Print; Here Are The Recent Forecast Changes From Wall Street's Most Accurate Analysts - Accenture (NYSE:ACN)

 Accenture plc (NYSE:ACN) will release earnings results for its first quarter before the opening bell on Thursday, Dec.
 18.

 Analysts expect the Dublin, Ireland-based company to report quarterly earnings at $3.72 per share, up from $3.59 per share in the year-ago period.
-The consensus estimate for Accenture's quarterly revenue is $18.53 million.
-Last year, it reported $17.69 million in revenue, according to Benzinga Pro.
+The consensus estimate for Accenture's quarterly revenue is $18.53 billion.
+Last year, it reported $17.69 billion in revenue, according to Benzinga Pro.

 On Tuesday, Accenture agreed to acquire a majority stake in US-based AI data center engineering and consulting firm DLB Associates and its affiliated companies.